OlgaBochkaryova/website/content/cookbook.md

 **💾 Data** [OMA orthology database](https://omabrowser.org/oma/home/) ([paper](https://academic.oup.com/bioinformatics/article/33/14/i75/3953943)) - a method and database for the inference of orthologs among complete genomes.

+**💾 Data** [DoriC](http://tubic.org/doric/public/index.php) ([paper](https://academic.oup.com/nar/article/47/D1/D74/5144951)) - a database of replication origins including chromosomes and plasmid.
+It was initially created to present the bacterial oriCs predicted by Ori-Finder or determined by experiments.
+Current release contains (i) inclusion of oriCs on more bacterial chromosomes increased from 1633 to 7580; (ii) inclusion of oriCs on more archaeal chromosomes increased from 86 to 226; (iii) inclusion of 1209 plasmid replication origins retrieved from NCBI annotations or predicted by in silico analysis; (iv) inclusion of more replication origin elements on bacterial chromosomes including DnaA-trio motifs.

 ## assemblers

 **🔧 Tool** [SPAdes assembler](https://github.com/ablab/spades) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)) - an assembly toolkit containing various assembly pipelines.